carryingtheflame/ChatBuilder/README.md

 ### Development Stage
 This app is under construction.
 Planned features include:
-- Stages following Establishing Rapport
 - Undo function
-- Link to Github page
 - Instructions on how to more permanently "install" app
-- Button to open a new instance of ChatBuilder

 Have ideas for improvement?
 Write me at <carryingtheflame@protonmail.com>